Accounting and Businss

 Huntingdon Means Business

-- Flexibility to accommodate double majors
+- Flexibility to accommodate a second major.

 The James W. Wilson Center on the College’s main campus houses business and accounting classes and includes facilities for small group meetings, interactive media, guest speakers, and business presentations.

+Huntingdon alumni in business and accounting are succeeding as CPAs, private and public accountants, and in advertising, banking, communications, consulting, entrepreneurship, government, law, management, politics, non-profit organizations, private industry, public policy, public service, retail, and sales.
 Because Huntingdon is a liberal arts college, our emphasis is on preparing you broadly to enter any career field you choose.
-Huntingdon alumni in business and accounting are succeeding as CPAs, private and public accountants, and in advertising, banking, communications, consulting, entrepreneurship, government, law, management, politics, non-profit organizations, private industry, public policy, public service, retail, and sales.